by James Cactus

 To one who has faith, no explanation is necessary.

 I don’t know where this stuff is coming from.
 You can’t track it with hard numbers.
 Or maybe you can, but there’s certainly no one doing the polling.
-But it’s there, and it’s growing, and it’s more than what’s ignored in the Nation (till it ain’t), or what’s inexplicable in the Baffler (except it’s good), or there is every month in Monthly Review (there’s always more).
+But it’s there, and it’s growing, and it’s more than what’s ignored in The Nation (till it ain’t) or there is every month in Monthly Review (there’s always more).
 It’s something new, united but lonely as a salmon’s pilgrimage.
 Operating on hormones and star charts, watching like the Luddites did for revelations in comets, heroes all dead or reduced to specters.
 I have evidence, and I’ll get to that, but I concede something in doing so.
 My burgeoning compulsion towards the spawning pools of red lit didn’t derive from the strength of a spreadsheet.
 To one without faith, no explanation is possible.

 I wasn’t with Protean when they started it.
 I emailed them three poems out of nowhere and they told me they liked the one about the rabbits.
 They gave me some money for it.
 I don’t remember why I wrote that, or why I started writing poems at all, but here we are.
 There are other places printing poetry, or at a minimum agreeing to consider doing so.
 You should read the poetry there, and if you have decent politics, send some as well.
 Scroll to the end of this post to figure that out.